lilianweng/lil-log/_posts/2017-09-28-anatomize-deep-learning-with-information-theory.md

 ![IB bounds]({{ '/assets/images/ib-bound.png' | relative_url }})
 {: style="width: 480px;" class="center"}
 *Fig. 5.
 The black line is the optimal achievable information bottleneck (IB) limit.
-The red line corresponds to the upper bound on the out-of-sample IB distortion (mutual information with $$Y$$), when training from a finite sample.
+The red line corresponds to the upper bound on the out-of-sample IB distortion, when trained on a finite sample set. $$\Delta C$$ is the complexity gap and $$\Delta G$$ is the generalization gap.
 (Recreated based on [Tishby’ talk 24:50](https://youtu.be/bLqJHjXihK8?t=24m56s))*

 ## Network Size and Training Data Size